 Attendees were promised "more than 200 of New York's sexiest and most delectable dancers [who] will take you to a land where rubbing a magic lamp reveals more than just a genie.
 These storybook happy endings would make seven dwarfs whistle before and after they work," according to BC/EFA notes.

-Lee Wilkins (Elf, Spamalot) directed this year's edition of Broadway Bares.
+Tony nominee Christopher Sieber and Bares veteran Rachelle Rak led the show's "rotation," where the evening's dancers bump and grind to earn more money for the charity.
+Lee Wilkins ( Elf, Spamalot) directed this year's edition of Broadway Bares.
 The annual fundraiser was created by Tony Award winner Jerry Mitchell, who also serves as executive producer, and is produced by Broadway Cares/Equity Fights AIDS, led by producing director Michael Graziano.

 The 21st annual Broadway Bares competition, entitled Broadway Bares XXI: Masterpiece, raised $1,103,072, the highest total of any edition of Bares.
 To date, the 21 editions of Broadway Bares have raised more than $8.6 million for Broadway Cares/Equity Fights AIDS.